rizsotto/Bear/README.md

 process.

 The concept behind Bear is to exec the original build command and intercept the `exec` calls of the build tool.
-To achive that Bear uses `LD_PRELOAD` mechanism provided by GNU C library.
+To achive that Bear uses the `LD_PRELOAD` or `DYLD_INSERT_LIBRARIES` mechanisms provided by the dynamic linker.
 So it has two components: the library and the binary.
 The library defines the `exec` methods and used in every child processes.
 The executable sets the environment up to child processes and writes the output file.

 How to build